 ***This is discussed at length in Gertrude Himmelfarb’s 1995 book, The De-Moralization of Society: From Victorian Virtues to Modern Values.

-****Canada’s Prime Minister Justin Trudeau wears his feminism on his sleeve, but Donald Trump is also oriented toward feminism.
-Trump’s administration is full of women in senior positions, he allows himself to be strongly influenced by the women around him such as his daughter Ivanka, whose feminist agenda is no secret, and his press secretary, Sarah Huckabee Sanders recently said in a press briefing: “Empowering working mom’s is the heart of the President’s agenda…” (July 26, 2017).
+****Canada’s Prime Minister Justin Trudeau wears his feminism on his sleeve, but Donald Trump’s administration is also oriented toward feminism.
+His daughter Ivanka’s feminist agenda is no secret, and his press secretary, Sarah Huckabee Sanders, recently said in a press briefing: “Empowering working mom’s is the heart of the President’s agenda…” (July 26, 2017).
 Whether or not this is pure politics to win over women is beside the point.
 The point is promoting the feminist-created working mom ideal is front and centre for the Trump administration.

 *****Women of good will assisted men at this task, but save for a few exceptions, this assistance came through women fulfilling very different roles than those of men.